EISLAW/EISLAWManagerWebApp/docs/PrivacyExpress/PROJECT_OVERVIEW.md

 - Client-facing report (HTML/PDF), email preview, and optional Word path
 - Review queue + status trail (waiting_review → in_review → approved → sent)
 - Metrics for overall accuracy and rolling last‑N accuracy
+- 2025 Pilot: launching with a large SaaS partner who will route tens of privacy test takers through the system each week.
+The pilot requires near-zero downtime, quick rollback, and tight monitoring so two-person team can respond fast.

+Pilot readiness principles
+- Document every deploy/incident so a fresh operator (or new LLM session) can catch up within minutes.
+- Keep the UI/API ship-ready: no long-running migrations; every change must be shippable.
+- Automate packaging/deploys to avoid manual zip drift; target containerized hosting to match local env and accelerate hotfixes.

 ## 2) System Components